barrycug/ceramic/README.txt

   $ DATABASE=gis ZOOM=13 CENTER=37.48,-122.44 debug.rb

-Otherwise, default values will be used.
+Otherwise, default values (above) will be used.